msramalho/Alloy4FunWebApp/README.md

 # Alloy 4 Fun
 Web application for Alloy.

 ## About
 Alloy is a language for describing structures and a tool for exploring them.

 Alloy4Fun is a Web platform that supports edditing and interpreting Alloy models through your browser in real time.

-The latest version is available at http://ec2-52-36-177-8.us-west-2.compute.amazonaws.com/.
+The latest version is available at http://ec2-52-36-177-8.us-west-2.compute.amazonaws.com/ or http://alloy4fun.di.uminho.pt/.

 Alloy4Fun is being developed using the Meteor framework which is a full-stack JavaScript platform for developing